Northlands Coliseum: Replacement by Rogers Place, closure and demolition plans

 Given the age and small size of the Coliseum (which was second-oldest and third-smallest arena in the NHL as of 2015), the construction of a new arena for the Edmonton Oilers was proposed by the Katz Group in 2010.
 An agreement was reached in January 2012 between the Katz Group and the City of Edmonton for the construction of Rogers Place in downtown Edmonton.
 Construction started in March 2014, and it opened in September 2016 with a seating capacity of 18,347.

 The Oilers' final game at Rexall Place was played on April 6, 2016, against the Vancouver Canucks.
 The Oilers won 6–2; the last NHL goal was scored by Oiler Leon Draisaitl.
 A post-game ceremony was held, featuring current and past Oilers players.
 Northlands said that the old arena would remain open, and a number of concerts and sporting events were still held there even after the Oilers left.
+The last hockey game held at the Coliseum was in December 2017, when the AJHL's Okotoks Oilers defeated the Spruce Grove Saints 6-4.

 On February 17, 2016, Northlands unveiled plans to convert Northlands Coliseum into a multi-level ice facility, with a later proposal calling for a partnership with Hockey Canada to make it a Hockey Canada Centre of Excellence, but it was later discovered that renovating the Coliseum would be more costly than building a new facility.